 “The ability to analyze and blend data from so many disparate sources allows us to present our customers with a complete picture of digital performance across a variety of paid and unpaid channels,” Murray says.

 VisiCalc was called the “first killer app of the computer era,” and it’s easy to understand why.
-Even forty years after it first went on sale, many businesses’ operations would be much less productive without the help of spreadsheet tools like Google Sheets.
+Forty years later, generations of business professionals still rely on worksheets to keep eye on operations.

 As Eric Quanstrom of CIENCE says: “Despite the negative perception of ‘just a spreadsheet,’ there are few other tools as evolved for real-time collaboration as Google Sheets.
 And since time is of the essence with inbound leads, using the appropriate tool for the job is actually quite crucial.”